What is this Opposition to Modernity

 Honestly is embodied in admitting when one wrong, and trying not to favor the opinions that are close to the author’s own.
 The author will try to admit mistakes when he makes them, which he often does, and will be honest when his position and opinion changes over time and in regards to evidence.

-While the Loyal Opposition to Modernity does then to favor a left (although not liberal in the American or European sense, but in a class conscious) perspective and tends to come out of a philosophical bent (including Historical materialism, Humean empiricism, object realism, realist logic, etc), topics covered can included politics, sexuality, religion, philosophy, current event, culture (popular, high, low, middle, folk, etc), aesthetics, and whatever touches the author’s mind at the time.
+While the Loyal Opposition to Modernity does then to favor historicist perspective (Marxist, Post-Marxist, Nietzschean, etc) and tends to come out of a philosophical bent (including Historical materialism, Humean empiricism, object realism, realist logic, etc), topics covered can included politics, sexuality, religion, philosophy, current event, culture (popular, high, low, middle, folk, etc), aesthetics, and whatever touches the author’s mind at the time.

 But we are no longer a “Loyal” opposition: we are now a disloyal opposition.

 What is the Disloyal Opposition?

 The Disloyal opposition takes the principles of the Loyal opposition but has expanded its sense of urgency while being more skeptical of the alternatives that are readily at hand.
 Still coming from a largely socialist framework, but more diverse in the geo-political perspectives with a clearer sense that liberal modernity may be holding on far past its prime politically and economically.
-We exist on a spectrum of left to post-left, from religious to post-religious.
-We come from various religious backgrounds: one Jewish, one Eastern Orthodox, three Catholics, and one Quaker.
+We exist on a spectrum of left to post-left to right, from religious to post-religious.
+We come from various religious backgrounds: Jewish, Eastern Orthodox, Catholics, Quaker, and Buddhist.
 Our motto has been expanded: “Urgently, Angrily, Skeptically, Critically, Dialectically, and Honestly”